ohadlivay/obsidian-vault/Ohad/vertical scaling.md

-add more cpu, cores, memory, disk space, network throughput. this means scaling the instance.
+add more cpu, cores, memory, disk space, network throughput. this means scaling the capabilities of a specific machine.

 NEGATIVE:
 - hardware doesnt scale to price